rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 Elapsed: 00:00:18.48

 ````
-The workload runs without any resource manager in under 20 seconds.
+The workload runs without any resource manager in around 20 seconds.

 Now set MAX\_IOPS=10 and rerun the load.